 Tips!
 Rosé wines are also great if you are having a mix platter with both cheese and charcuterie.

-If you are having a sweet fortified wine like Port wine or a dessert wine like Sauternes, Tokaji or Moscato d’Asti, choose blue cheese for your platter.
-Port wine is a classic parings with pungent and salty blue cheeses, as the wine's sweetness and richness balances the richness of the cheese.
+If you are having a sweet fortified wine like Port wine or a dessert wine like Sauternes, Tokaji or Moscato d’Asti, choose blue cheeses for your platter.
+Port wine is a classic paring with pungent and salty blue cheeses, as the wine's sweetness and richness balances the richness of the cheese.

 Here are some of the classic wine pairings with blue cheese:

-Due to the ageing when making hard cheese, it becomes firm and has nutty and savoury flavours.
+Due to the ageing when making hard cheese, it becomes firm and develops nutty and savory flavors.
 Some hard cheeses are quite salty.
 Most of them pair well with a medium-bodied red wine.
 The tannins and weight of this type of wine will balance the structure and flavor of the cheese.